cloudmesh-community/hid-sp18-709/project-paper/report.md

 ### Hardware

-For the current proposed solution, the different pieces of hardware were chosen based on criteria such as Compatibility and Price.

-The following is a list of the hardware that was used and below that list there is a description of each piece of hardware that was used.
+We intend to test our instalation on four different hardware environments

+1. **Wifi network of 3 PIs**: a small scale cluster that can be replicated with modest cost and done by anyone.
+This cluster contains:

-3 Raspberry Pi 3 Micro SD Cards (64 GB) 3 USB to Micro USB Cables for power supply to the Raspberry Pi's 1 External monitor (for the configuration only).
+	* 3 Raspberry Pi
+	* 3 Micro SD Cards (64 GB)
+	* 3 USB to Micro USB Cables
+	* 1 Multiple USB power supply for the 3 PIs
+	* 1 wifi Network
+	* 1 external monitor or TV with HDMI interface (to make the setup easier initially).

+2. **LAN network of 3 PIs**: The setup is the same as the first setup, but instead of using a wifi, we areusing a wired network.
+TO do so we add an ethernet switch

+	* 1 Ethernet switch with 4 connectors

+3. **100 node Raspberry PI 3B cluster**: We replicate setup 3 not just on 3 but 100 nodes of  a raspbery PI 3B

+	* 100 Raspberry PI 3B
+	* x network switches
+	* x power plugs
+	* can we use 32GB?
+SD Card?

+3. **100 node Raspberry PI 3B+ cluster**: Since we started the project, a new generation of Pi's has been made available and we replicate the experiemnt on the new PI's to conduct comparative benchmarks.

+	* 100 Raspberry PI 3B+
+	* x network switches
+	* x power plugs
+	* * can we use 32GB?
+SD Card?

+The hardware was purchased via Amazon and took anywhere between 2 to 5 days to arrive.
+However ordering larger quantities of PI's may take more time.

+For now we focus on setup 1 and demonstrate what is neede dto execute by hand so we can automatize these steps with cloudmesh.

-#### Raspberry Pi
+#### Wifi network of 3 Raspberry Pi

-For this experiment, the 3 machines that were used were Raspberry Pi 3 Model B. Raspberry Pis are single boarded computers, that come in a small presentation.
+For this experiment we use 3  Raspberry Pi 3
+Model B. Raspberry Pis are single inexpensive computer boards.
 They have been developed with education and extension in mind, making them very popular in the academic and entrepreneur communities.
 The specifications of the model that has been used for this experiment are the following: